 They have some sexy archery training time.
 Exactly what we’ve all imagined him doing with Thea.
 I can’t believe they wasted this moment on Helena.
 I mean, Oliver can only sexily teach a woman how to shoot a bow and arrow so many times before we’re rolling our eyes.

 Oliver likes the bow and arrow because it requires “control” and “patience”.
 But I’m with Helena when she calls it “the least effective way to shoot people”.
 It’s only real benefit is that it’s quiet.
 And it looks cool.
 (Despite what Felicity thinks.)
+Though I am all for it as an alternative to guns.

 John Diggle is given pause when he hears Helena’s full story, but ultimately it’s his firm belief that she’s no good for Oliver, that she’s a killer who won’t change, and that she’s a threat to them.